yuri-schmaltz/Wan2GP/README.md

 - FusioniX upsampler: this is an illustration of Video2Video in Text2Video.
 Use the FusioniX text2video model with an output resolution of 1080p and a denoising strength of 0.25 and you will get one of the best upsamplers (in only 2/3 steps, you will need lots of VRAM though).
 Increase the denoising strength and you will get one of the best Video Restorer
 - Choice of Wan Samplers / Schedulers
 - More Lora formats support

+**If you had upgraded to v6.5 please upgrade again to 6.5.1 as this will fix a bug that ignored Loras beyond the first one**

 ### June 23 2025: WanGP v6.3, Vace Unleashed.
 Thought we couldnt squeeze Vace even more ?
 - Multithreaded preprocessing when possible for faster generations